-Utilizing the newest technologies and techniques for capturing 3D, motion, and still photos, Sway Array Designs prides itself on producing state-of-the-art photography for industries of all sizes and specialties.
-One such industry, music, just happens to be a lifelong passion of Chandler’s that he’s intertwining with his professional endeavors.
+Utilising the newest technologies and techniques for capturing 3D, motion, and still photos, Sway Array Designs prides itself on producing state-of-the-art photography for industries of all sizes and specialities.
+One such industry, music, just happens to be a lifelong passion of Chandler’s that he’s intertwining with his professional endeavours.

 Powered by a Matterport Pro1, Sway Array Designs recently took a trip some 350 miles north to Fairbanks to capture and provide Lost & Found Record Shop with an interactive 3D model you must see to believe.
 If you are of a generation that cherished the hours spent meticulously thumbing through albums and CDs at now-defunct stores like Tower Records, Sway Array Designs — as if by magic — is bringing this real-world experience to online audiences.

 What inspired the 3D capture of Lost & Found Record Shop?